 What is MTG Unfinity?

 MTG Unfinity is the fifth Un-set.
 These are not your usual, serious MTG sets.
-Instead, they are full of ridiculous cards and absurd interactions, which often break the limits of a regular MTG game.
+Instead, they are full of ridiculous cards and absurd interactions (such as stickers), which often break the limits of a regular MTG game.

 For example, Assembled Ensemble, which you can see below, references artifact creatures in the cards’ art.